graphql/graphql-spec/spec/Section 2 -- Language.md

 Directives[Const]?

 Fragments may define locally scoped arguments, which can be used in locations that accept variables.
-This allows fragments to be re-used while enabling the caller to specify the fragment's behavior.
+This allows fragments to be reused while enabling the caller to specify the fragment's behavior.

 For example, the profile picture may need to be a different size depending on